 Korallo's Hopperian matrix is found more in these paintings, although while the American painter was inclined to mythologize static and often "banal" things more, Korallo prefers movement and makes the observer participate in the theme of the work, introducing it in it.
 Ultimately Hopper is a pessimist, unlike Korallo who makes optimism one of his strengths.

-The artist opposes his explicit clarity to the intimacy and mystery of Hopper's works.
 To the desolate outskirts of Hopper, the abandoned cars and the drizzling fog that leaves behind a deep boredom, Korallo opposes streets full of people joyful to participate in life.
-However, both artists have a sense of composition which offers, obviously in different ways for different periods, a vision of the situation of life.

 If the Impressionists and Hopper himself devoted themselves to scenes of daily life (theater, ballets, cafes, outdoors), the daily life of Korallo's works is represented by the movement and frenzy of modern man; the former paint natural light, Korallo the "artificial" light of modernism; the former use the colors of time and seasons, Korallo uses the brighter and brighter colors of the streets and illuminated dance halls.